Monitor data map population in Microsoft Purview

 Monitor scan runs

-Go to your Microsoft Purview account -> open Microsoft Purview governance portal -> Data map -> Monitoring.
+Open your Microsoft Purview account and select Data map -> Monitoring.
 You need to have Data source admin role on any collection to access this page.
-And you'll see the scan runs that belong to the collections on which you have data source admin privilege.
+And you can see the scan runs that belong to the collections on which you have data source admin privilege.

 The high-level KPIs show total scan runs within a period.
 The time period is defaulted at last 30 days, you can also choose to select last seven days.
-Based on the time filter selected, you can see the distribution of successful, failed, canceled, and in progress scan runs by week or by the day in the graph.
+Based on the time filter selected, you can see the distribution of succeeded, completed with exceptions, failed, canceled, and in progress scan runs by week or by the day in the graph.
+It's the scan run end-to-end status including the discovery and ingestion phases.
+Learn more about the status details in scan run details section.

 At the bottom of the graph, there's a View more link for you to explore further.
 The link opens the Scan status page.
-Here you can see a scan name and the number of times it has succeeded, failed, or been canceled in the time period.
+Here you can see a scan name and the number of times it has status of succeeded, completed with exceptions, failed, or canceled in the time period.
 You can also filter the list by source types.

 You can explore a specific scan further by selecting the scan name.
-It connects you to the scan history page, where you can find the list of run IDs with more execution details.
+It connects you to the scan history page, where you can find the list of scan runs with more execution details.

 You can click into the run ID to check more about the scan run details.